Hi! I'm Serina Patterson, a Medievalist and UX/web designer

 A few little known facts: I know how to Hula dance, I make my own cheese, and I have uncanny navigational awareness*

-I am a Ph.D.
-Candidate in the Department of English at the University of British Columbia.
+I am a Ph.D. alumni and successfully defended my dissertation, "Game On: Medieval Players and their Texts," in the Department of English at the University of British Columbia in 2017.
 I received an M.A. in English at the University of Victoria in 2008 and an Honours B.A. with distinction in English and Business Administration at Wilfrid Laurier University in 2007.
 I have spoken at over twenty conferences around the world and won awards for my research...and moose calling.
 I consider myself incredibly fortunate because my job enables me to do what I love.
 Medieval manuscripts and modern UX design seem to encompass separate interests, but they are tied together by the ways in which different technologies create experiences for readers, players, and users.
 I am also an aspiring game designer and occasionally dabble in Unity, Blender, and Construct2.

 Email me for research possibilities, talks, work inquiries, or to say hello: email@example.com